Best Fish Finder: Comprehensive Reviews and Expert Buying Guide

 The Garmin Echomap UHD2 is hands down the best fish finder I’ve ever used.
 It’s the newer model of the Garmin Echomap UHD, which I love having installed on my kayak.

-This is the best unit for serious anglers because we can add the greatest sonar technology on the planet, Panoptix Livescope, to our sonar setup, plus it has an even better screen than the previous UHD model (which was already solid), and you’ll never get lost with Garmin’s world-renowned mapping.
+This is my favorite Garmin unit for serious anglers because you can add the greatest sonar technology on the planet, Panoptix Livescope, to your sonar setup, plus it has an even better screen than the previous UHD model (which was already solid), and you’ll never get lost with Garmin’s world-renowned mapping.

-However, the 5” screen is not a touchscreen, nor is it capable of all the features of the larger screens, which is why I recommend getting at least the 7” screen if you’re a serious angler.
+However, the 5” screen is not a touchscreen, nor is it capable of all the features of the larger screens, which is why I recommend getting at least the 7” screen (the 6” screen is still a bit small and challenging to see at times) if you’re a serious angler.
+Otherwise, you should just get a Garmin Striker Vivid 5

-I promise you’ll never wonder where you’re at again, but all the other anglers sure will be!
-So don’t let that one guy who’s always snooping at the boat ramp get too close to your maps!
+I promise you’ll never wonder where to fish again, but don’t let that guy who’s always snooping at the boat ramp get too close to your maps!

-While I think this is the best unit available, it still has some cons that you must be aware of before investing your money in it.
+While I think this is the best unit available, it still has some cons to be aware of before investing your money in it.

 The first and most obvious is the high price.

-The dollar bills add up fast, and pretty soon, you’re slurping down Ramen noodles for the next six months to pay for it all.
-That’ll make you feel like you’re in college again!
+Dollar bills add up fast, and before you know it, you’re slurping down Ramen noodles for the next six months to pay for it all.
+If the UHD2 is too steep for you, the Garmin Striker 4 is an ideal beginner-friendly unit for small vessels like kayaks or Jon boats.

 Despite the cons of the Garmin Echomap UHD2, it’s still the best fish finder because it’s compatible with the best sonar from Garmin in multiple screen sizes at an understandable price.